dvrpc/low-stress-routes/README.md

-# regional-rail
+# lowstress-prototype

-sandbox for some visualization concepts
+front end for an [LTS-weighted routing engine built using `pgrouting` and `FastAPI`](https://github.com/aaronfraint/low-stress-bike-routing)